snowplow/data-models/web/v1/redshift/sql-runner/playbooks/standard/03-sessions/README.md

 `:stage_next:`         update staging tables - set to true if running the next module.
 If true, make sure that the next module includes a 'complete' step.

-`:upsert_lookback:`    Default 30.
+`:upsert_lookback_days:`    Default 30.
 Period of time (in days) to look back over the production table in order to find rows to delete when upserting data.
 Where performance is not a concern, should be set to as long a value as possible.

 `:skip_derived:`       Default false.
 Set to true to skip insert to production sessions table.

-**Note:** upsert_lookback can produce duplicates if set to too short a window.
+**Note:** `upsert_lookback_days` can produce duplicates if set to too short a window.

 ### 99-sessions-complete